SmartlyDressedGames/Unturned-Docs/assets/item-asset/blueprints.rst

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 Legacy ID of an item that is required as a supply (i.e., an input that is consumed when crafting the blueprint).
 This property requires ``Blueprint_#_Supplies``.

+Can also be set to a string "this" to use the owning item's legacy ID.
+Useful for salvaging blueprints to avoid accidentally writing the wrong ID.

 ----